 Note from the Author

-Please take note that this book contains many triggers that may be offensive.
-In particular, there are many racial slurs.
+Please take note that although this book is not a “dark romance”, it does contain many triggers that may be offensive.
+In particular, there are some racial slurs.
 As a woman of color myself, I fully understand how hurtful these words can be.
-I am no stranger to it either.
-However, I did not want to tiptoe around this issue or sugar coat the severity of it.
+I am no stranger to them either.
+However, I did not want to tiptoe around this issue or sugarcoat the severity of it.
 I wanted to highlight how damaging such slurs (or any kind of name-calling for that matter) can be to the person on the receiving end.

 I can only hope that I handled this with the care it deserves without making it the sole focus of this book.
 With that being said, I hope you enjoy this book.
 While all my characters are important, I completely fell in love with Scott and Catalina and I hope you do too.

 (Other triggers: Bullying, suicide, bad language, sexual content)

 Please take note that this book has now been removed.
 This is only a SAMPLE.
 It is now available on Amazon for $2.99 and can be read for free with Kindle Unlimited: If you would like to purchase it, here is the link: https://www.amazon.com/dp/B09FTCMWFG

 Many readers have said that this book is addictive and gets you hooked, so if you do not wish to purchase it, I don't recommend you read this sample.

 If you do decide to buy it, please leave a review here and on Amazon and let me know what you think.
 Reviews are the best way for authors to promote our work.
 Whether you love it or hate it, I would love to hear your feedback.